FAQ On VA Loans Bad Credit And High Debt To Income Ratio

 Veteran Home Buyers who are in a current Chapter 13 Bankruptcy can qualify one year into a Chapter 13 Bankruptcy Repayment Plan.
 There is no waiting period to qualify for VA Loans after Chapter 13 Bankruptcy discharged date.

 A veteran can get another VA mortgage loan if a prior VA mortgage loan has been paid in full.

 - The veteran needs to file a request that the certificate of eligibility be reinstated by visiting https://vip.vba.va.gov and registering for access and applying for a restoration of your VA Mortgage Loan Entitlement

-Veteran Home Buyers who need to qualify for a VA Loan with a direct VA mortgage lender with no overlays on VA Loans, please contact The Gustan Cho Team at USA Mortgage at 262-716-8151 or email us at email@example.com.
+Veteran Home Buyers who need to qualify for a VA Loan with a direct VA mortgage lender with no overlays on VA Loans, please contact The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
 We have no lender overlays on VA mortgage loans and are available to take your calls 7 days a week including evenings, weekends, and holidays.